fbiying87/BAFIS-Occupational-Bias-and-Human-Preference-in-T2I-Models/README.md

 ```

 ## License
 This project is licensed under the terms of the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.
-Copyright (c) 2021 Fraunhofer Institute for Computer Graphics Research IGD Darmstadt.
+Copyright (c) 2021 RheinMain Universtiy for Applied Sciences, Wiesbaden, Germany